 Some Medicare Advantage plans offer optional dental benefits.
 These dental plans are typically offered to you at an additional monthly premium but cover much more than routine services.
 They may include basic, restorative, and major coverage.
 They may also give you the flexibility to see any dental provider and/or use any network of providers for additional savings.

-Private dental insurance companies offer additional plans that consumers can purchase outside of their Medicare Advantage or Medicare Supplement plans in order to receive comprehensive dental coverage.
+Private dental insurance companies offer additional plans that consumers can purchase outside their Medicare Advantage or Medicare Supplement plans to receive comprehensive dental coverage.
 Before purchasing dental coverage from your Medicare Advantage plan or private insurance company, it is important to review the benefits, limits, and exclusions.

 Dental insurance can be costly.
-On average consumers may pay $30 to $45 per month per person.
 The cost may vary depending upon the yearly coverage maximums, deductibles, benefits, and whether you want to use a provider network or you would prefer to select your own provider.

 The evaluation process can be daunting.
 If you decide to do some research on your own, here are some tips we recommend:

 Always look at the Limitations and Exclusions.
 Limitations are related to time or frequency.
 Exclusions are related to services that are excluded from the coverage you select.